-SMRT technology has been demonstrated to produce read lengths that are significantly longer than those of first and second generation sequencing technologies.
+SMRT technology has been demonstrated to produce read lengths that are significantly longer than those of previous sequencing technologies.
 Long read lengths are necessary to span repetitive regions to efficiently assemble genomes.
 Long read lengths are an important factor in enabling a comprehensive view of the genome, as they can reveal multiple types of genetic variation such as structural variants.

-High consensus accuracy
+· High consensus accuracy

-Users of SMRT technology can achieve very high consensus accuracy due to the attributes of SMRT sequencing, including long read lengths, lack of amplification bias, and lower systematic bias.
-Users of second generation sequencing technologies often cannot achieve comparable results due to their shorter read lengths and systematic bias.
+Users of SMRT technology can achieve very high consensus accuracy due to the attributes of SMRT sequencing, including long read lengths, lack of reliance on amplification during sample preparation (which can result in amplification bias), and lower systematic bias.
+Users of short-read sequencing technologies often cannot achieve comparable results due to their shorter read lengths and systematic bias.